kvtools/valkeyrie/README.md

 ## Limitations

 Distributed Key/Value stores often have different concepts for managing and formatting keys and their associated values.
-Even though `libkv` tries to abstract those stores aiming for some consistency, in some cases it can't be applied easily.
+Even though `valkeyrie` tries to abstract those stores aiming for some consistency, in some cases it can't be applied easily.

 Please refer to the `docs/compatibility.md` to see what are the special cases for cross-backend compatibility.